-Provisions for risks and employee benefits amount to 728.9 million euro and are up compared to the figure at the end of 2020 (equal to 660.8 million euro) mainly due to the increased obligations linked to ${\rm CO_2}$ emission rights, influenced by increasing price dynamics.
+Provisions for risks and employee benefits amount to 728.9 million euro and are up compared to the figure at the end of 2020 (equal to 660.8 million euro) mainly due to the increased obligations linked to $CO_2$ emission rights, influenced by increasing price dynamics.

 Equity amounted to 2,950.7 million euro, compared with 2,764.7 million euro at 31 December 2020 (+186.4 million euro).
-The change refers to the profit for the year (+333.5 million euro), dividends distributed (-149.3 million euro), the performance of the hedging reserve linked to interest rate and commodities hedging derivatives (+6.2 million euro), the change in the consolidation scope (+2.1 million euro) and other changes (-2 million euro).
+The change refers to the profit for the year (+333.5 million euro), dividends distributed (-149.3 million euro), the performance of the hedging reserve linked to interest rate and commodities hedging derivatives (+6.2 million euro), the change in the consolidation scope (+2.1 million euro), the repurchase of treasury shares (-4.1 million euro) and other changes (-2 million euro).